codemonkeybr/skip/README.md

 3. The module skip-product will make the Product API run

 * Both apis are visible on swagger on at `http://localhost:8082/swagger-ui.html` (Cart API) and `http://localhost:8082/swagger-ui.html` (Product API) use user `user`and pass `pass` on both to authenticate.

+## auto run
+* run `start-local.sh` to start an automated script that generate docker container for both apis and make everthing up and running
+* run `stop-local.sh` to stop it